 To enter new performance information, enter the four-digit MMARS program code assigned by the Purchasing Department by clicking on the MMARS program code dialogue box.
 Highlight and click on the appropriate program code.
 This program code may be alpha or numeric.
 A list of the program codes that require reporting of performance information will appear.

 Enter the sixteen digit MMARS contract (SC + agency + 11 digits, for example, SCDMH 12345678909).
-Click “save”.
+Click “Save”.

 Please Note: Some four digit MMARS program codes have been identified with both a 4 digit MMARS program code and a sub-code that has been assigned to factor in the unique needs of consumers served in those programs or to otherwise address unique circumstances specific to the purchasing agency.
 This sub-coding system is specific to the D-1 UFR reporting requirement and does not apply to any other reporting or contracting document.